DataDog/documentation/content/en/tracing/profiler/enabling.md

 ## Enabling the allocation profiler

-In versions 0.84.0+ of the tracer, the allocation profiler is disabled by default.
-To enable it, see [Enabling the allocation profiler][8]
+In tracer v0.84.0+, the allocation profiler is disabled by default.
+To enable it, see [Enabling the allocation profiler][8].

 [1]: https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/about.htm
 [2]: /tracing/profiler/profiler_troubleshooting/#java-8-support